Belle5144/FED_ASG1/README.md

 Existing Features
 · Allows users to navigate to different pages such as the Home, Products, and About Us page, by tapping on the respective links in the header
 · Allows users to browse all available products, by tapping on the product navigator
+· Allows users to browse information about the website, by tapping on the about us navigator
 · Allows users to access detailed information about a product, including size, color, price, and description, by clicking on a product in the product list
-· Allows users to log in to their accounts by entering their email and passwords in the log in pop-up modal
+· Allows users to log in to their accounts by entering their email and passwords in the log in pop-up modal by tapping the Sign in button
-· Allows users to register their accounts by entering their email and a password in the register modal
+· Allows users to register their accounts by entering their email and a password in the register modal by tapping the reguster button
 · Allows users to see confirmation of a successful login or registration by displaying a message after the process
 · Allows users to get back to the page after signing in or registering an account by clicking "Return to Dashboard" (button)
-· **Dark Charcoal Grey:** Used for signature text, offering contrast and an elegant brandi
+· Allows users to browse the website seamlessly on any device by adapting the layout to different screen sizes.

 ---